 - 1 teaspoon finely chopped fresh or dried rosemary leaves

 - 1 teaspoon sea salt

-- If your bread is not yet stale, chop it into cubes and dry it in a 300°F oven for 25-30 minutes, stirring once.
-I prefer to leave the cubes out on the counter for a day or two to dry, if possible.
+- Dry the bread cubes, if necessary.
+If your bread is not yet dry, chop it into cubes and dry it in a 300°F oven for 25-30 minutes, stirring once OR leave the cubes out on the counter for a day or two to dry, turning occasionally.